mugil0095/Ad-creative-Recognition-with-Computer-Vision/Readme.md

 ### 3. False Positive Reduction:
 - Implement strategies to minimize false positives by considering contextual information and additional cues in the images.
-- Enhance the model's accuracy in distinguishing between promotional content and non-promotional visual elements
+- Enhance the model's accuracy in distinguishing between promotional content and non-promotional visual elements.
--

 # Sorry For Not uploading the build model.
 Due to the Large Size, it is not possible to upload in Github.